Ragin' Eyes: Release

 "Ragin' Eyes" was released as the first single from Lowe's 1983 album The Abominable Showman.
 It did not chart in the UK or US.
 Lowe attributed this lack of commercial success to his stylistic struggles, stating, "I think it could've been more popular at the time if I'd been able to grasp what I had there, but it's a great little tune."

 Since its release, "Ragin' Eyes" has appeared on several compilations, such as Basher: The Best of Nick Lowe and Quiet Please...
 The New Best of Nick Lowe.

 Critical reception

 Goldmine described "Ragin' Eyes" as one of Lowe's "stellar tunes" released after his first two studio albums.
 AllMusic's Stephen Thomas Erlewine, in an otherwise critical review of The Abominable Showman, stated, "[A] song as sharp as 'Raging Eyes,' with its wryly observed lyrics and infectious melody, makes it clear what the rest of the album is lacking."
 PopMatters, meanwhile, commented, Ragin' Eyes' sounds like something Buddy Holly would've cranked had he survived that plane crash."
+Rolling Stone named the song one of Lowe's many "deep cuts that would sound like a lost greatest-hits album unearthed in a vault", while Popdose described it as "finger-snapping rock".